If you’re in search of the best Irish drinks ahead of a visit to Ireland, you’ve landed in the right spot.

 I’ve also been told that it’s one of the few traditional Irish drinks that doesn’t give you a hangover, but I’ll have to report back on that!

-This is a blended Irish whiskey that was one of the six main Dublin Whiskeys.
+This is a blended Irish whiskey that was one of the six main Dublin Whiskeys back in the day.
 However, Jameson is no longer distilled in the capital.

-Production of the whiskey moved to the new Midleton Distillery in Cork.
+While production of the whiskey moved to the new Midleton Distillery in Cork, you can still take a tour of the old distillery on Bow St. in Dublin.

-Drumshanbo Irish Gin is a beaut of a drink and it’s the perfect base for many St Patrick’s Day cocktails (it comes in a gorgeous bottle, too, which makes it a solid gift).
+Drumshanbo is the crown in the Irish gin category and it’s the perfect base for many St Patrick’s Day cocktails (it comes in a gorgeous bottle, too, which makes it a great gift).

 It’s created in the Shed Distillery in the little village of Drumshanbo in County Leitrim and it has a lovely strong flavour profile that’s goes beautifully in a G&T.